cndeng/namecoin-fullnode/README.md

 The main focus will be on educating and inspiring a new generation of people to begin hosting namecoin fullnodes to help decentralise the network and to encourage enthusiasts to become janitors of the blockchain.

-Namecoin #Fullnode is very simular to the Bitcoin #Fullnode, as in you end up with a fullnode however in this case you will be running on the namecoin blockchain..
+Namecoin #Fullnode is very simular to the Bitcoin #Fullnode, as in you end up with a fullnode however in this case you will be running the namecoin blockchain.

 NOTE: The namecoin blockchain is a lot smaller than bitcoins so it is not necessary to use an external data drive although you are of course welcome to.